-Based on the Preventive Ounce website (but unlike the website, which gives information on one child at a time), this book presents an array of common temperament combinations.
-It also includes an overview of temperament, management strategies, leaning styles, parent-child interactions, and ways to talk with children about temperament.
+While the Preventive Ounce Website gives information on only child at a time, this book is an overview of many types of children.
+It includes an introduction to temperament, management strategies for different children, learning styles, parent-child interactions, and ways to talk with children about their own temperament.

 by Rona Renner, RN